IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

 in the checkout directory.

+For full reproducibility, you may want to install versions of node and npm which match those which were current at the time of processing this data (January 2022), which are node version 14.x and npm version 6.x, although this should not make a difference to the run results assuming that changes in the node ecosystem have not occurred which are so substantial as to prevent the pipeline from running at all.

 ## Run forward synthesis from catalogues

 This step accepts all the raw upstream catalogues and synthesizes them into